catseye/Robin/README.markdown

   and `typed` and so forth.
 This is pretty difficult and open-ended, but relies on the idea that static analysis is abstract interpretation, and abstract interpretation is just interpretation over a different domain.

+* Write a `bound` static analysis module which simply checks that each identifier is bound in the environment in which it is used.

+* Write a static analyzer which detects trying to `export` an unbound identifier, and raises an exception.

 ### Documentation ###